flame-engine/flame/tutorials/2_sprite_animations_gestures/README.md

     // `loadSprite`.
 To use it, we just need to inform the asset's path
     // and the position and size defining the section of the whole image
     // that we want.
 If we wanted to have a sprite with the full image, `srcPosition`
-    // and `srcSize` could just be omited unpressedButton = await loadSprite(
+    // and `srcSize` could just be omitted unpressedButton = await loadSprite(
       'buttons.png',
       // `srcPosition` and `srcSize` here tells `loadSprite` that we want